 The Head of Internal Audit's overall opinion on the adequacy and effectiveness of the organisation's framework of governance, risk management and control based on the annual review of governance and the assurance work of Internal Audit throughout 2021/22 is: Good with some significant improvements required in a few areas.
-This is a qualified opinion based on fewer reviews undertaken than in a typical year due to the considerable amount of work required on the significant governance gap during 2021/22.
-Review of the operation of Council's core financial systems, Housing Benefits, Treasury Management, Housing Rents, Business Rates, Capital Expenditure, Corporate Accounts Receivable, Corporate Accounts Payable , Payroll and Council Tax during 2021/22 demonstrated a sound level of control in place with 7 receiving a green assurance rating and 2 an amber/green assurance, a slight overall improvement from 2020/21.
+This is a qualified opinion based on a significantly lower number of reviews undertaken than in a typical year.
+The original plan included 23 reviews that would have resulted in the issuing of a report if completed, however due to the considerable amount of work required on the significant governance gap during 2021/22 only five of these reviews were undertaken.
+In addition, reviews of the operation of Council's core financial systems, Housing Benefits, Treasury Management, Housing Rents, Business Rates, Capital Expenditure, Corporate Accounts Receivable, Corporate Accounts Payable, Payroll and Council Tax during 2021/22 demonstrated a sound level of control in place with seven receiving a green assurance rating and two amber/green assurances, a slight overall improvement from 2020/21.
 One red assurance report, relating to the significant governance gap and two red/amber assurance reports relating to schools were issued during the year.
 All recommendations made to improve control were agreed by management.

-8.5 Previous Significant Governance Issues
+8.5.
+Previous Significant Governance Issues

 In August 2021 the Council were alerted to a significant governance gap by a third party.
-This gap involved allegations of fraud and corruption that are subject to an ongoing Police criminal investigation and as such no detailed information can be provided.
+This gap involved allegations of fraud and corruption that are subject to an ongoing police criminal investigation and as such no detailed information can be provided.